dmartinezphd/dmartinezphd.github.io/_posts/2022-11-13-getting-started-with-cubesats.md

 # Getting started with Cubesats

 ## Preamble
-I had never heard of Cubesats until one fateful day in 2019 when the Dean of my college sent out an email to faculty and staff about research project ideas that he would support during the (then) upcoming funding cycle.
-(He was trying to inspire faculty to think bigger than what he perceived we were used to thinking and to make the institution a hub for “big R” research -- bless his heart.)
+I had never heard of Cubesats until one fateful day in 2019 when the Dean of my (then) college sent out an email to faculty and staff about research project ideas that he would support during the upcoming funding cycle.
+(He was trying to inspire faculty to think bigger than what he perceived we were used to thinking and to make the institution a hub for “big R” research.)
 He had recently left the West Coast for Maine and was friends with a retired Berkeley scientist who offered to provide mentorship on the development of a small satellite platform about 40% larger than a Rubik’s Cube.
 Having had such a memorable experience working at NASA’s Goddard Space Flight Center and loving all things space, I promptly replied to the Dean’s call and expressed interest in working on such a project.

 I had just finished my third book on energy (energy efficiency, this time around) and was primed to start a new project on air quality monitoring.
 I had gotten some seed funding and had just co-located some Purple Air sensors with the state’s regulation-grade sensors in Portland.
 But, the siren call of doing spacecraft development was great enough to distract me from the more realistic endeavor I had set out to do.

 The first red flag I should have paid attention to was that the Dean would be the principal investigator (PI) and I would be a co-investigator (Co-I).
-Deans are too busy to do anything more than their typical duties, which seems to entail going to and convening a lot of meetings and keeping provosts and department chairs happy enough.
+Deans are too busy to do anything more than their typical duties, which seems to entail, among other things, going to and convening a lot of meetings and keeping provosts and department chairs happy enough.
 And as a former grant proposal reviewer, I know that unless the project is curriculum related it is looked at poorly to have a Dean lead a science investigation.
-Of course, it did not take long for him to offer me the (insert sarcastic voice) “amazing opportunity for me to be the PI on the project and submit it to NASA’s EPSCoR Research program.”
-Also, the thought that this project in its first iteration could compete with the flagship research university’s proposal submission is now laughable to me, but our “Earthshine” CubeSat proposal was a scientifically interesting and technically plausible project and I really do think that if it could be completed, would result in some pretty cool science.
+Of course, it did not take long for him to offer me the “amazing opportunity for me to be the PI on the project and submit it to NASA’s EPSCoR Research program.”
+So there it was, I was now the PI and began the task of getting a proposal together with very little help and no other faculty member intertested in the project (at least at that time).
+The thought that this project in its first iteration could compete with the flagship research university’s proposal submission is now laughable to me, but our “Earthshine” CubeSat proposal was a scientifically interesting and technically plausible project and I really do think that if it could be completed, would result in some pretty cool science.
 That submission did not make it out of the state competition but I will give credit to the Dean – his persistence on getting seed funding from the state space grant agency resulted in a good chunk of money headed my way to try to make a solid prototype system.

 All of this preamble is here to say that once the seed money came in, I immediately felt that “oh crap” moment that a researcher feels when they realize they are actually going to have to deliver a product within a certain time.
 And, by starting from scratch, I had to do a lot of reading on what Cubesats are, how they work, how you get them into orbit, how you uplink/downlink (i.e. communicate) with them, and most importantly what kind of team is actually needed to realistically complete such a project.
 As the project manager, I had to be able to properly communicate to interested individuals the cool factor of the project and why they should work on it.
 After a lot of reading, I came up with a presentation on Cubesats that forms the basis of this post.